FunPhase: A Periodic Functional Autoencoder for Motion Generation via Phase Manifolds: Related Work

-\textbf{Motion Generative Models.} While a few studies have explored generation in phase space, such as \textit{PhaseDiff}~\cite{wan2023diffusionphase}, most approaches transfer existing generative paradigms directly to motion without domain-specific adaptations.
+\textbf{Motion Generative Models.} While a few studies have explored generation in phase space, such as \textit{PhaseDiff}~\cite{wan2023diffusionphase} and \textit{Compositional Phase Diffusion}~\cite{au2025transphase}, most approaches transfer existing generative paradigms directly to motion without domain-specific adaptations.
 Notable examples include diffusion-based models such as \emph{MDM} \cite{tevet2022human} and latent diffusion models such as \emph{MLD}~\cite{chen2023executing}, as well as autoregressive approaches like \emph{MotionGPT} \cite{jiang2023motiongpt}.
 A wide range of follow-up works have focused on scaling to larger datasets and models~\cite{wangscaling, fan2025go}, yet common issues persist, including implausible foot contacts and limited controllability.
-PhaseDiff, while incorporating phase information, suffers from poor generation quality and lack of high frequency.
+PhaseDiff operates in a predefined frequency domain, encoding motion into discrete periodic parameters using fixed frequency sets, without modifying the DeepPhase autoencoder. \emph{Deep Compositional Phase Diffusion} \cite{au2025transphase} proposes a diffusion framework for long compositional motion generation, tokenizing phase variables over variable-length intervals to preserve semantic consistency across composed segments; like PhaseDiff, it builds on top of the original DeepPhase autoencoder rather than rethinking the underlying representation.
+In contrast, FunPhase is a novel autoencoder that learns a continuous phase manifold and reconstructs motion as a spatio-temporal function.
+This enables sampling at arbitrary temporal resolutions and demonstrates superior expressibility, as evidenced in Table \ref{tab:recon}.
+Whereas these prior works target the generative side of the pipeline while inheriting a fixed phase encoder, our contribution is on the representation side: a functional phase manifold with continuous-time decoding, a different latent parameterization (including our phase transformation), and skeleton-agnostic modeling, enabling applications such as temporal super-resolution and partial-body completion.
+The two directions are complementary — our formulation is compatible with variable-length intervals and could be combined with Deep Compositional Phase Diffusion for long-horizon compositional generation.
 Controllable human motion generation has been further explored in \emph{CAMDM}~\cite{chen2024taming}, which employs motion diffusion probabilistic models to produce diverse character animations that respond in real time to dynamic user control signals.
 Efforts toward generalization across skeletons include \emph{AnyTop}~\cite{gat2025anytop}, \emph{AniMo}~\cite{wang2025animo}, \emph{UniMoGen}~\cite{khani2025unimogen}, and \emph{SinMDM}~\cite{raab2023single}. \emph{SinMDM} learns the internal motifs of a single motion sequence with arbitrary topology, enabling long and diverse animations across humans, animals, and imaginary creatures.
 Most recently, \emph{ACMDM}~\cite{meng2025absolute} showed that representing motion with absolute joint coordinates can achieve state-of-the-art fidelity and diversity.

 Comprehensive surveys~\cite{zhu2023human, khani2025motion} review these advances, emphasizing the growing need for interpretable and temporally structured motion priors.
 Notably, all the above are \emph{frame-based} approaches, whereas our model reconstructs motion as a \emph{spatio-temporal function}, allowing variable-rate decoding and improved stability.
 Moreover, we show that incorporating phase features provides an effective inductive bias that regularizes the generative process and drastically improves denoising stability.